mukaiizawa/Paren/man/man3/concat.md

 # NAME
-concat - concatenate the sequences.
+concat - concatenate the objects.

 # SYNOPSIS

+    (concat)
+    (concat ARRAY ...)
+    (concat BYTES ...)
+    (concat LIST ...)
-    (concat [SEQUENCE ...])
+    (concat STRING ...)

 # DESCRIPTION
-The function `concat` concatenate the sequences.
+The function `concat` concatenate an array, bytes, list, or string.

 # RETURN VALUE
-Returns a sequence of concatenated arguments in the order they are supplied.
+Returns the object concatenated in the order in which the arguments are given.

 If there is no argument, `nil` is returned.